ponchio/untrunc/README.md

 Untrunc
 =======

 Restore a damaged (truncated) mp4, m4v, mov, 3gp video.
 Provided you have a similar not broken video.
 And some luck.
+Also works the same way with audio like m4a.

 You need: